 The people of El Sauce, a rural village in Honduras, lack access to clean water.
-The 500 residents are impacted by waterborne illnesses via a distribution system with serious supply, maintenance and contamination issues.
-El Sauce lies 5 km west of Villanueva, and is comprised of roughly 80 homes.
+The 600 residents are impacted by waterborne illnesses via a distribution system with serious supply, maintenance and contamination issues.
+El Sauce lies five kilometers west of Villanueva, and is comprised of 50 to 75 homes.

 EWB NoVa’s community-based organization partner in El Sauce is Armor of Hope (AOH) Ministries whose mission is to alleviate human suffering in impoverished areas through sustainable, faith-based development.
 AOH has been working in El Sauce for eight years, providing primarily acute healthcare to the village, as well as providing health education services.
 The EWB-NoVa team is excited to build upon this partnership and implement quality solutions for the people of El Sauce.